TraderHowell/minecraftd/README.md

 ```

 ## Roadmap
-- A command to automatically download the latest vanilla server.jar and automatically open eula.txt in a text editor for acceptance.
+- Upon running the `jar` command for the first time, automatically open eula.txt in the default text editor for acceptance.
 - A command to automatically download and install a .mrpack modpack (probably by passing parameters to [mrpack-install](https://github.com/nothub/mrpack-install)).